Blog Home » DIY projects » How to install a smart thermostat

 What you’ll need

+Before you can install your new smart thermostat, you’ll need two extra supplies: a screwdriver and a level.
 Once you have those items in hand, you’re ready to go.

 Getting started